Pumpkin Chocolate Chip Cookies

 - Portion the dough into cookie dough balls.
 Press chocolate chips into the outside of the dough.

-- Place them on a baking sheet lined with a silicone mat.
-You can place the dough balls close together since you won’t be baking them.
+- Place the dough balls on a baking sheet lined with a silicone mat.
+You can arrange the balls close together since you won’t be baking them.

 - Remove the baking sheet from the freezer and transfer the frozen cookie dough balls to a ziplock freezer bag.
 Label the bag with baking directions.